Multigrain Atta vs Single Grain Atta: Making the Right Choice for Your Health

 Table of Contents

 In search for healthy eating, one of the fundamental choices we face is selecting the right type of flour for our daily consumption.
 Flour serves as the cornerstone of many staple foods, from bread to chapatis, and therefore choosing between multigrain and single-grain atta can significantly impact our health and well-being.
-Both options offer unique nutritional profiles, and understanding their differences can help us make informed decisions for our diets as explained by eminent Dietician, Avni Kaul, in this article.
+Both options offer unique nutritional profiles, and understanding their differences can help us make informed decisions for our diets as explained by Dietitian, Avni Kaul, in this article.

 multigrain atta wheat flour health benefits